- Make sense of the American internship and job search process

-- Attend a VIRTUAL INTL: Beyond OPT and H-1B’s: Resources and Strategies for the International Student Job Search BEFORE you make an appointment with a counselor.
-We offer a number of sessions regularly.
+- We offer a number of sessions regularly.
 Please check the calendar for specific dates and times.
 Look for workshops designated INTL (for international students) on the calendar.
 In addition, attend other Employer Engagement and Career Design workshops of interest.

 - Utilize Employer Engagement and Career Design resources, including:

 - NUworks: Start here to find internships and job opportunities.

 - Going Global: Use Going Global’s country and city guides for the US and overseas, job and internship listings, H-1B employers, and an employer directory featuring 400,000 plus companies in many countries, including the U.S. Gain access by logging into NUworks, click on the Career Development tab, then click on the “Resources” section, and GoinGlobal is the 6th resource down.

 - Big Interview: Utilize this to practice interviewing at your convenience, BEFORE you make an interview practice appointment — Northeastern University e-mail required for log-in.

 - MyVisaJobs.com quickly lets you learn which employers have utilized H-1B visas for a three-year period and provides other excellent resources.

 - USCIS H-1B Cap.
 Use this to monitor the USCIS H-1B visa cap.
 USCIS will allow you to monitor the number of available H-1B visas and provides helpful information.